PRIZM PROGRAM 2019

 DEC.3 | PRIZM PREVIEW 2019 PRESENTED BY BANK OF AMERICA & LIGHTSHIP CAPITAL

-Prizm welcome opens Miami Art Week with an experiential evening with culinary delights from our hospitality partner Copper Door, a keynote with arts marketing and communications impresario and founder of ESP Inc, Tiana Webb Evans in conversation with Bahia Ramos, Director of Arts at the Wallace Foundation, and artfully completed with Black Quantum Futurism (Camae Ayewa (Moor Mother) and Rasheedah Phillips, Esq.) presented by Philadelphia Contemporary.
+Prizm opens Miami Art Week with an experiential evening featuring culinary delights from our hospitality partner Copper Door, and keynote “Loving the Arts: Building Audiences, Established and New, in our Contemporary Landscape”, with arts marketing and communications impresario and founder of ESP Inc, Tiana Webb Evans in conversation with Bahia Ramos, Director of Arts at the Wallace Foundation, and artfully completed with Black Quantum Futurism (Camae Ayewa (Moor Mother) and Rasheedah Phillips, Esq.) presented by Philadelphia Contemporary

 PRESENTED BY THE GREEN FAMILY FOUNDATION